KIC/pandas_ml_utils/README.md

 # pandas_utils
 ## TODO

-* provide rations: TP / (FP + 1) and TP / (FN + 1) from the ClassificationSummary

-* features and labels need to be part of model

-* everything is to be applied on the data frame

 * multi model is just another implementation of model

 * introduce df.heatmap(model, x, y, index=-1)

+* everything is to be applied on the data frame

 * whole strategy need to be a function/class itself which then can be pickled and loaded